Robert Teet: Return to professional wrestling

 Teet returned to the ring in 2013, and reformed the Motor City High Roller team with Deuce Diamond, until Deuce retired in early 2016.
-He has competed for Blue Water Championship Wrestling, Pro Wrestling All Stars, Pure Pro Wrestling, and Takedown Wrestling Alliance.
+He has competed for Blue Water Championship Wrestling, Pro Wrestling All Stars, Pure Pro Wrestling, Midwest Professional Wrestling Alliance, Juggalo Championship Wrestling, and Takedown Wrestling Alliance.
 He reached the finals of the Raymond Gold 10 Year Memorial Tournament, losing to Breyer Wellington.
 He has teamed up with "The Maize Rage" Rampage in 2016, and the team known as All American Aggression won the TWA Tag-Team Championship near the end of the year and held the titles for a 910-day reign.
 He also started teaming with "Mr. Fitness" Slim Trimmons as Twinkie Power during the autumn of 2017., winning the BWCW Tag-Team of the Year award in 2018.
 Teet has also served as "Commissioner" in MPWA.
+He currently has a reoccurring role on MPWA's Collision X television show, which is broadcast on MISE TV.

 Author

-Teet has written four editions of Hosting Beach Wrestling Events and is a main contributor to SandWrestling.com.
+Teet has written four editions of Hosting Beach Wrestling Events and was a main contributor to the now defunct website, SandWrestling.com.
 Teet (as Rob Clooney) published a memoir titled Corporate Lunacy; Behind the Scenes of America's Worst Gas Station (and a follow-up Revised Edition).
 Teet (as Rob Clooney) made his fictional debut with Fast Cash in the summer of 2019.